pedrorcruzz/gin-jwt-mongo/README.md

 ## 🧱 Architecture

-This project follows the **Layered Architecture** pattern, separating concerns into different layers such as `controllers`, `services`, `repositories`, `entities`, and `utils`.
+This project follows the **Layered Architecture** pattern, separating concerns into different layers such as `handler`, `service`, `repository`, `entities`, and `utils`.
 This structure improves code organization, maintainability, and scalability as the project grows.

 ## 🔧 Technologies Used